Session Note Template – Free Template, Example & PDF | Marvix AI

 Regulatory and Billing Relevance

-• Ensures compliance with documentation standards for medical necessity justification
+• Ensures compliance with documentation standards for diagnostic justification

 Session Note Template Structure: What to Include in Each Section